ubirch/ubirch-client-go/README.md

    If your request was submitted, you'll get a `HTTP/1.1 200 OK` response.

-   The HTTP response body from the client is a map containing the data hash and the UPP, that has been sent to the UBIRCH backend, and the response from the backend, which is a UPP as well.
+   The HTTP response body from the client is a JSON map containing the data hash and the UPP, that has been sent to the UBIRCH backend, and the response from the backend, which is a UPP as well.
 UPPs are in *msgpack*-format.

    ```json